ddev/ddev.com/src/content/blog/backups.md

 Second, try not to rely on your local computer.
 Push code and config to your Git provider (GitHub, GitLab, etc.) and make sure you know how to recreate user-generated files.
 Make sure your database contents are accessible from upstream sources like production, or keep good snapshots or exports.

 **Databases** need an extra step for safety.
-In general, don't do work on a database that cannot be recreated by code (vy migrations, for example).
+In general, don't do work on a database that cannot be recreated by code (with migrations, for example).
 But most of us want to have a database quickly available as a good place to start from.
 DDEV has two great ways to turn databases into files, `ddev snapshot` and `ddev export-db`.

 * `ddev snapshot`, optionally with a `name` argument, takes a binary copy of all of your databases (most projects have just one) and saves it into the `.ddev/db_snapshots` directory as a gzipped binary file.
 You can snapshot all your registered projects with `ddev snapshot -a`.